How to Maximize Information Flow in Your Team

 • Failing to give others the information they need to get the job done efficiently when they need it.

-• Being unclear about their expectations of each other, which inevitably sows the seeds of frustration and confusion.
+• Being unclear about each other's expectations inevitably sows the seeds of frustration and confusion.

 • Withholding important information from each other, either accidentally or knowingly.